Posted November 2, 2016

 Then, can we identify, I wonder, with Zacchaeus when he clambers down the tree at speed, dead chuffed because the Lord was calling him down?
 Actually, I am surprised Zacchaeus comes down so eagerly.
-Since his mental horizon had hitherto been limited to his savings accounts at the Banco di Roma, one would have thought that the prospect of a personal meeting with a wandering prophet preaching poverty and righteousness might have slowed him down a bit, for he must have known that his wealth was at risk, or at least that it would be challenged.
+Since his mental horizon had hitherto been limited to his portfolio at the Banco di Roma, one would have thought that the prospect of a personal meeting with a wandering prophet preaching poverty and righteousness might have slowed him down a bit, for he must have known that his wealth was at risk, or at least that it would be challenged.
 Another rich man who met Jesus, and Jesus loved him, went away very sad when Jesus invited him to let go of his wealth.
 But the rich man Zacchaeus clambered down at speed, and welcomed Jesus with joy.
 Perhaps he was not very bright and wasn’t aware of the risks; or perhaps he thought that the added kudos of having entertained this celebrity would turn out to be a nice little earner.
 Or perhaps he had grown tired of his wealth and by some inspired intuition hoped to find new horizons in Jesus.
 At all events, he didn’t hesitate.
 Do we hesitate?
 I don’t mean about wealth, necessarily.
 It just happens that this story is about a rich man.
 But it could have been about any of the selfish attachments that keep us from clambering down with joy to let the Lord into our homes.
 No need to list them, for we know what they are, or at least you know what yours is – what it is that keeps you up there in the sycamore tree, nervous about what you might stand to lose if you come down and look Jesus in the eye.